Loans for farms, homes, and land

 Loans for Beginning Farmers and Ranchers

 The U.S. Department of Agriculture’s (USDA) Farm Service Agency (FSA) makes and guarantees loans to beginning farmers who are unable to obtain financing from commercial lenders.
-Each fiscal year, the Agency targets a portion of its direct and guaranteed farm ownership (FO) and operating loan (OL) funds to beginning farmers.
+Each fiscal year, FSA targets a portion of its direct and guaranteed farm ownership (FO) and operating loan (OL) funds to beginning farmers.

 Maximum Loan Amounts

-or ranch to be acquired; (b) the appraised value of the farm or ranch to be acquired; or (c) $500,000 (Note:
+b) the appraised value of the farm to be acquire; or

-The term of the loan is 20 years.
-The interest rate is 4 percent below the direct FO rate, but not lower
+• The term of the loan is 20 years.
+The interest rate is 4 percent below the direct FO rate, but not lower than 1.5 percent.

 Joint Financing Arrangement

 Beginning farmers may choose to participate in a joint financing arrangement.
 With this arrangement, FSA lends up to 50 percent of the amount financed, and another lender provides 50 percent or more.
-The interest rates can be obtained from your local FSA office and the term ofthe loan will not exceed 40 years or the useful life of the security.
+The applicant will use funds from the joint financing arrangement along with FSA funds for any authorized FO purpose.
+The interest rate is 2 percent less than the direct FO rate but not lower than 2.5 percent.
+The term of the loan will not exceed 40 years or the useful life of the security.

-The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, political beliefs, genetic information, reprisal, or because all or part of an individual’s income is derived from any public assistance program.
-(Not all prohibited bases apply to all programs.)
-Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA’s TARGET Center at (202) 720-2600 (voice and TDD).
-To file acomplaint of Discrimination, write to USDA, Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW., Stop 9410, Washington, DC 20250-9410, or call toll-free at (866) 632-9992 (English) or (800) 877-8339 (TDD), or (866) 377-8642 (English Federal-relay), or, or (800) 845-6136 or.
-USDA is an equal opportunity provider and employer.
+The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers, employees and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal and, where applicable, political beliefs, marital status, familial or parental status, sexual orientation or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+(Not all prohibited activities will apply to all programs and/or employment activities.)
+Persons with disabilities who wish to file a program complaint, write to teh address below or if you require alternative means of communication for program information (e.g., Braille, large print, audiotape, etc.) please contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).
+Individuals who are deaf, hard of hearing or have speech disabilities and wish to file either an EEO or program complaint, please contact USDA through the Federal Relay Service at (800) 877-8339 or (800) 845-6136 (in Spanish).

 © 2012 Ag Credit Country Mortgages.
 All Rights Reserved.